walterhiggins/WMPJS/book-outline.md

 ## Why JavaScript?

 In this book I will teach you how to program using the Javascript programming language.
 Javascript is just one of many programming languages.
-When I set out with the goal of making Minecraft Plugin development easier I chose Javascript for a few reasons:
+When I set out with the goal of making Minecraft Plugin development easier, I chose Javascript for a few reasons:

  * Javascript is an easy language to learn.
  * I like Javascript.
 I enjoy writing code in Javascript and hope you will too.